 Classes with a distinct European focus

-Students in the Politics, Law & International Relations in Europe programme are directly enrolled at Maastricht University and able to take classes at the Faculty of Arts and Social Sciences - awarded the Jean Monnet Centre of Excellence for outstanding education and research on European integration - and the internationally renowned European Law School, as well as the Center for European Studies (CES).
-Courses can also be taken at the highly selective liberal arts and sciences programme at University College Maastricht.
+Students are directly enrolled at Maastricht University (UM).
+They can take classes at the Faculty of Arts and Social Sciences (FASoS) - awarded the Jean Monnet Centre of Excellence for outstanding education and research on European integration, the internationally renowned European Law School (ELS), the Center for European Studies (CES) and the highly selective Liberal Arts and Sciences programme at University College Maastricht (UCM).

 Maastricht University uses the ECTS (European Credit Transfer System) to measure academic progress.
 Maastricht University courses typically have between 5-12 ECTS.
 How ECTS transfer depends on a student’s home university or college.
 Generally a 5-6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).